Thevel0per/travel-planner/.ai/api-plan.md

 - `401 Unauthorized`: Not authenticated (redirects to login for HTML)
 - `403 Forbidden`: Authenticated but not authorized
 - `404 Not Found`: Resource not found or user not authorized
-- `422 Unprocessable Entity`: Validation errors (Rails default for form errors)
+- `422 Unprocessable Content`: Validation errors (Rails default for form errors)
 - `429 Too Many Requests`: Rate limit exceeded
 - `500 Internal Server Error`: Server error
 - `503 Service Unavailable`: Temporary service disruption